jatin2507/docdelta/README.md

 ### Token Usage Tracking & Analytics

-DocDelta automatically tracks token usage and costs for all AI providers with a built-in SQLite database:
+ScribeVerse automatically tracks token usage and costs for all AI providers with a built-in SQLite database:

 #### Features
 - **Automatic Tracking**: All AI calls are tracked automatically